-One of the many highlights of this year's PCOC will be the origami exhibition by attendees and special guests.
-The exhibit will be open to the public during Saturday and Sunday, a real treat for those in the L.A. area!
+One of the many highlights of this year's PCOC will be the origami exhibition by attendees and special guests, which will also be a great treat for those in the Portland area!

 The exhibition will be open to registered convention attendees during the following hours:

 - Saturday: 10:00 am–6:00 pm

 - Sunday: 10:00 am–4:00 pm

 The exhibition will be open to the general public during the following hours:

 - Saturday: 11:00 am–4:00 pm